 - If you obtain any injuries or if your boat obtains damages from an uninsured vessel.

-- Coverage for towing services in the event you get stranded, and your boat requires towing to a nearby port.
+- Coverage for towing services if you get stranded, and your boat requires towing to a nearby port.

 All boat insurance policies are restricted to a specific navigational territory, wherein you will not have coverage if you’re outside of it.
 So if you’ll take your vessel outside of Florida, say somewhere in the Bahamas, you will not get coverage unless you’ve obtained approval on extending your navigational area.